EQuaVe/GTAReach/README.md

 # Installation using Docker
 To install using docker run the command:
 `sudo docker build --progress=plain -t gta:1 .`

+# Run using Docker
+To run use the following command:
 `sudo docker run gta:1`

+To run with an input example use the command:
+`sudo docker run gta:1 [local file path]`

 # Installation without Docker
 ## Requirements